NeleBiH/Lino-ST-Sleep-Tracker/README.md

 - ⚙️ Moved action buttons to Settings tab
 - 🐛 Fixed dialog button styling
 - 🔧 Enhanced transparency handling for images
-- 🏷️ Renamed project from SleepyPenguin to Lino-ST
-- 📄 Hardcoded MIT license in application
 - 📚 Updated help documentation with new features

 ### Version 0.1